How to remove a misspelled word from spell check

-Tip: Users of Word 2007 and 2010 can access the Options window by clicking the large icon in the upper left-hand corner, and then Word Options in the bottom of the window that appears.
+Users of Word 2007 and 2010 can access the Options window by clicking the large icon in the upper-left corner, and then Word Options in the bottom of the window that appears.

 - Open the Spellcheck feature by clicking the Spellcheck button or by clicking Tools and then Spellcheck.

 If you're in a blank document, or a document with no misspellings, you may need to create a misspelling so this window remains open.